Click on the era symbol for description

 Alexander Vinogradov

-Thanks as well to Rich Handley for his work on Cult Encounters, the Marvel Aliens in Gamer #1, and his friendship over the years.
-Abel G. Pena for his insight and friendship (and Waru!), Pablo Hidalgo for the initial opportunity, Matt Martin, Dan Brooks, Wookieepedia, the guys over at the Jedi Council Forums, and all the amazing contributors who supported this book over the years!!
+Thanks also to Pablo Hidalgo for the initial opportunity, Matt Martin, Dan Brooks, Wookieepedia, the guys over at the Jedi Council Forums, and all the amazing contributors who supported this book over the years!!

-Note: Any unpublished or out-of-print Star Wars story will be taken down if/when officially released/reprinted
+Note: Unpublished. rare. or out-of-print Star Wars stories will be taken down if/when officially released/reprinted

 Supernatural Encounters